Patient Monitor Accessories: Complete Guide by Parameter Type

 Accessory Components

-Reusable NIBP Cuffs — Multi-patient cuffs available in sizes from neonatal (3–6 cm limb circumference) through large adult/thigh (42–54 cm).
-MedLinket's neonatal Hylink series uses transparent TPU material that allows visual inspection of the skin underneath to prevent pressure injuries.
-Full range covers all ages: neonatal through thigh sizes.
+Reusable NIBP Cuffs — Multi-patient blood pressure cuffs available in sizes from neonatal (3–6 cm limb circumference) through large adult/thigh (42–54 cm).
+MedLinket's full range covers all ages and body types with latex-free, DEHP-free materials (allergy rate <0.1%).
+Key features include range markers and artery alignment indicators for correct application.
+Our neonatal Hylink transparent series uses clear TPU material that allows visual inspection of the skin underneath to prevent pressure injuries — a critical concern in NICU settings.

 Disposable NIBP Cuffs — Single-patient cuffs for infection control, particularly in isolation rooms.
 Available in adult and neonatal variants.

 NIBP Hoses — Connect the cuff to the monitor's NIBP port.
-The connector type is brand-specific (Philips, GE, Mindray, etc. each use different bayonet or proprietary connectors).
-See our guide on finding NIBP hoses for Philips monitors.
+The NIBP connector type is brand-specific (Philips, GE, Mindray each use different bayonet or proprietary connectors).
+This is a common source of confusion — see our guide on finding NIBP hoses for Philips monitors.

 NIBP Connectors — Adapters that allow cuffs from one system to connect to hoses from another, or to standardize connector types across a facility.